absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 ## Branch Prediction
 While the speed at which CPUs and memory can execute hasn't risen aggresively in these last few years, that doesn't mean they can't get smarter.
 One such effort is the hardware supporting branch prediction.
-Loading a value from memory can take quite a while, in the mean time the CPU can easily do other stuff or find our which piece of memory to load next.
+Loading a value from memory can take quite a while, in the mean time the CPU can easily do other stuff or find out which piece of memory to load next.
 Below you'll see a small example of a pipelined architecture -

 <figure markdown>